Cirakuze/BK-909/README.md

 Banks can be switched by pressing the ~ (tilde) key, then pressing one of the sequencer step keys.

+## BONUS: piano
+Press the right arrow key to access the piano.
+Space bar sustains notes.

 ## Todos
 Option to increase pattern length from 16 steps to 32 steps.
 Different sets of drum sounds.